 Raspberry Iced Tea

-- 10 cups water, divided (6cups for tea bags, 2 cups for berries, 2 cups cold water)
+- 10 cups water, (divided into 6 cups for tea bags, 2 cups for berries, and 2 cups cold water)

-- 12 oz bag of frozen raspberries (24to 30 frozen berries reserved for garnish)
+- 12 ounces frozen raspberries, 24 to 30 frozen berries reserved for garnish

 - 1 ¼ cup sugar, additional ¼ to ½ cup of sugar may be added for a sweeter tea

 - Bring 6 cups of water to boil.

 - Add tea bags to the water, remove from heat and steep for 5 to 7 minutes.

 - Add sugar to hot tea mixture and stir to dissolve.

 - Pour hot tea mixture into a pitcher and add 2 cups cold water and lemon juice.

 - Bring the remaining 2 cups of water to a low boil.